Marita Camacho Quirós: First Lady of Costa Rica

 On 8 May 1962, Bolmarcich became the President of Costa Rica.
 Upon her husband's inauguration, Camacho Quirós became the First Lady of Costa Rica.
 She maintained the position until 8 May 1966 when Clara Fonseca Guardia succeeded her.

 As First Lady, she actively worked for children by promoting children's shelters, teaching schools, school canteens, and community centres.
 She supported the Hospicio de Huérfanos de San José and the 1964 creation of the Hospital Nacional de Niños.

 Camacho Quirós made several trips abroad with her husband as First Lady.
 They met with Pope John XXIII, Francisco Franco, and American presidents John F. Kennedy and Lyndon B. Johnson.

 Longevity

 On 10 March 2021, Camacho Quirós turned 110 years old, becoming a supercentenarian.
-She was verified by the Gerontology Research Group as being the oldest Costa Rican to ever live.
-(Note: There was an unverified claimant for the oldest Costa Rican, José "Chepito" Delgado, who died on 27 May 2021.)
-She was also the oldest known former first lady.

-Camacho Quirós died on 20 June 2025, at the age of 114 years and 102 days.
-After her death, Franca Pilla of Italy became the oldest living former first lady at the age of 104.
+She was verified by the Gerontology Research Group as being the oldest Costa Rican to ever live, and was also the oldest living former first lady for several years.
+She died on 20 June 2025, at the age of 114 years and 102 days.
+She was succeeded as oldest living former first lady by Catherine M'ba of Gabon, widow of Léon M'ba, aged 107.